North Central News

 Enter by February 20 to win a $100 Gift Certificate for Scout & Molly’s, where you’ll find that special something that fits just right.

-It’s been a rough road for officials at North Phoenix Baptist Church, 5757 N. Central Ave., whose congregation in May of last year..
+Two high-profile commercial redevelopment projects may be coming to North Central Phoenix this year: once across the street from Xavier..

-It’s not exactly easy to find Okra Cookhouse and Cocktails (5813 N. 7th St.) because it’s not visible from 7th Street, but if you turn..
+Pork on a Fork is celebrating its one-year anniversary this month at the Camelback Colonnade, 1949 E. Camelback Road, Suite 140.
+You could..

-Historic Preservation as an Economic Driver will be the topic at the Arizona Association for Economic Development’s (AAED) January..
+Vehicle technology’s impact on community planning and development will be the topic at the Arizona Association for Economic..